 If you would like to support the Afghan community you can:

-- Donate to major aid agencies providing humanitarian assistance on the ground, through Emergency Action for Afghanistan.
+- Donate to major aid agencies providing humanitarian assistance on the ground

 - The Asia Pacific Network of Refugees (APNOR) has an Emergency Appeal for Afghan women and children.